Looking for some great professional goals for work?

 You’d be surprised at how many responsibilities a Scrum role comes with!

-5. Improve your team collaboration
+5. Improve team collaboration and communication skills

 Team collaboration should be a mandatory employee goal.